-Written acknowledgment of employers party to the plan
+Written consent of employers party to the plan

 - Every employer whose obligations are affected by an amendment must express consent in writing (obligations may be financial or otherwise).